rbnphlp/HolidayStories/README.md

 + Full web page checks :
      - Tested all of the above on desktop (firefox and chrome) - *Other Screen sizes not implemented*
-     - Ran the web page for any html/css errors on https://validator.w3.org/
+     - Ran the web page for any html/css errors on https://validator.w3.org/ - issues with closing a tags

 ### Bug Fixes (Open & Closed) :